whyte25/scrollz-monorepo/README.md

 If you encounter any issues:
-Clean and reinstall dependencies: `pnpm clean && pnpm install`, This might solve might fix the issue.
+Clean and reinstall dependencies: `pnpm clean && pnpm install`, This might fix the issue.

 Remember, we're all working together to build amazing product called Scrollz.

 Happy coding!